TimeSpot: Benchmarking Geo-Temporal Understanding in Vision-Language Models in Real-World Settings: Experiments and Evaluation

-\textbf{Evaluation.} Evaluation is interpretable and verifiable by design.
+\textbf{Evaluation.} All proprietary model evaluations used the OpenRouter API; total inference cost was approximately 1{,}450~USD, with an estimated 400--500~million tokens across all runs (model pricing: 2--15~USD per million tokens depending on capability tier).
 We report categorical accuracy for continent, country, climate zone, and environment type; local-time accuracy within $\leq$1~hour and mean absolute error (MAE, minutes); coordinate MAE (degrees) and mean geodesic distance (MD, km) based on great-circle distance \citep{tian2017cross,vo2016localizing,arandjelovic2016netvlad}.
 To assess trustworthiness, we include explicit cross-field geo-temporal consistency diagnostics, calibration metrics such as expected calibration error and risk--coverage curves, and robustness analyses via stratification across continents, climate zones, and environment types, as well as hemisphere-flip tests and hard out-of-distribution splits \citep{zhu2021vigor,astruc2024openstreetview,hou2024global,huang2024cv}.
 This evaluation isolates joint geo-temporal reasoning capabilities that generic VLM benchmarks \citep{radford2021learning,kim2021vilt,li2022blip} and remote-sensing-focused suites such as GEOBench-VLM \citep{danish2024geobench} do not explicitly test, namely calibrated and physically consistent inference of both time and place from subtle ground-level visual evidence.
 Formal metric definitions and scoring thresholds are provided in $\S$\ref{sec:metrics} and prompts in $\S$\ref{sec:prompts}.

-\textbf{Improving Visual Reasoning via Supervised Fine-Tuning (SFT).} As a diagnostic intervention, we study whether supervised fine-tuning can improve geo-temporal reasoning on \textsc{TimeSpot}.
-We fine-tune Qwen-VL2.5-3B-Instruct on 40\% of the dataset using stratified sampling and evaluate on the remaining 60\% ($\S$\ref{sec:apx-sft-training-details}).
-SFT yields consistent reductions in spatial and temporal errors, indicating improved grounding in relational and geometric cues, but does not eliminate core failure modes.
-These results suggest that while explicit supervision can improve generalization, but it is insufficient on its own to induce robust geo-temporal reasoning.
+\textbf{Improving Visual Reasoning via Supervised Fine-Tuning (SFT).} As a diagnostic intervention, we investigate whether supervised fine-tuning improves geo-temporal reasoning on \textsc{TimeSpot}.
+We fine-tune Qwen-VL2.5-3B-Instruct on country and time prediction tasks using a stratified 40\% training split and evaluate on the remaining 60\% ($\S$\ref{sec:apx-sft-training-details}).
+The reduced training split is designed to test generalization rather than memorization of geographic distributions.
+While SFT improves both country and time prediction over the zero-shot baseline, cross-task evaluation reveals interference between spatial and temporal objectives under single-task LoRA adaptation.
+Joint SFT ($\S$\ref{sec:apx-joint-sft}) partially mitigates this trade-off but remains limited by competing gradient signals from illumination-invariant and illumination-sensitive cues.
+These findings motivate future RL-based or constraint-aware training strategies better aligned with physically grounded geo-temporal reasoning \citep{chen2025sftrl}.